 Call your doctor if any of the following occur during home treatment:

 If you practice good genital hygiene, you can also help prevent infection:

-To prepare for your appointment, see the topic Making the Most of Your Appointment.
+To prepare for your appointment, see the topic

-doctor diagnose and treat your condition by being prepared to answer the following questions:
+You can help your doctor diagnose and treat your condition by being prepared to answer the following questions: